Sarcasm has no place in effective leadership.

 Ask yourself, “If jokes are half-truths, what truth am I unwilling to express?”

 Then, be specific and calmly say what you mean.
 This builds trust instead of tearing it down.

 Thanks for reading,

-This is the 15th post in a series discussing what not to do during conflict situations.
-Effective leaders avoid portraying these 18 behaviors during conflict.
+This is the 15th post in an 18-part series discussing what not to do during conflict situations.
+Effective leaders avoid portraying these 18 behaviors during conflict and address them in others.
 Follow along as we explore the negative impact of these behaviors, and what to do instead.

-Post 14: Leaders Avoid Seeking Revenge During Conflict
+Post 14: Leaders Address Seeking Revenge During Conflict